CSALabsAutomation/azure-cosmosdb-lab/steps/01_creating-a-partitioned-container/documentation.md

 1. In the open terminal pane, enter and execute the following command:

     ```sh
-    dotnet new console --output .
+    dotnet new console
     ```

     > This command will create a new .NET Core project.
-The project will be a **console** project and the project will be created in the current directly since you used the `--output .` option.
+The project will be a **console** project and the project.

 1. Visual Studio Code will most likely prompt you to install various extensions related to **.NET Core** or **Azure Cosmos DB** development.
 None of these extensions are required to complete the labs.